On Evangelization

 worldly way.
 He was just not self-giving

-.
+enough in a Christian way.
 He was self-giving with money; I paid for their

 college education.
 He was self-giving with time; I went to their ball games and